xdmushui/partner-center-sdk/develop/verify-promotion-eligibility.md

 > [!Note]
 > New Commerce changes are currently available only to partners who are part of the Microsoft 365 and Dynamics 365 new commerce experience technical preview.

-Parters can verify whether a customer transaction is eligibile for a given promotion.
+Parters can verify whether a customer transaction is eligible for a given promotion.
 This method returns *True* if the customer transaction is eligible for a given promotion.
-Partners can use this prior to submitting a transaction to ensure the promotion will be applied.
+Partners can verify eligibility before submitting a transaction to ensure the promotion will be applied.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.

-- Eligibility includes the product sku availablity being purchased, the promotion id being evaluated, the quantity, term duration and billing cycle of the transaction.
+- Eligibility includes the product sku availability being purchased, the promotion ID being evaluated, the quantity, term duration, and billing cycle of the transaction.

 ## REST request